 The Maryland Health Services Cost Review Commission (HSCRC or Commission) is required to collect community benefit information from individual hospitals in Maryland and compile into an annual statewide, publicly available report.
 The Maryland General Assembly updated §19-303 of the Health General Article in the 2020 Legislative Session (HB1169/SB0774), requiring the HSCRC to update the community benefit reporting guidelines to address the growing interest in understanding the types and scope of community benefit activities conducted by Maryland's nonprofit hospitals in relation to community health needs assessments.
 The reporting is split into two components, a Financial Report and a Narrative Report.
 This reporting tool serves as the narrative report.
 In response to the legislation, some of the reporting questions have changed for FY 2021.
-Detailed reporting instructions are available here: es/init cb.aspx
+Detailed reporting instructions are available here: https://bscre.maryland.gov/Panes/init\0.aspx